 “I don’t have a clutch with you, Miguel.
 I don’t know how to be around you and not feel what I feel.
 It’s all or nothing.
 But, wherever it is you go in your head is too far away from me.
 I stop being able to feel you.
 It makes me feel like I’m losing you to something or somebody I can’t see.
 So when all I get from you is that questioning, half in half out shit when you come back from that place, I start to doubt us and I don’t like it.
 Wherever or whoever you’re visiting…” The brunette shook her head and left the rest unsaid.

 Kandy didn’t have relationship conversations because Kandy didn’t have relationships.
-She glanced up at the clock on the far wall and guessed it hadn’t been more than a couple hours since they met.
+She glanced up at the clock on the far wall and guessed it hadn’t been more than maybe two hours since they met.
 Yet here they were having this conversation about commitment and longevity.
 And in some weird way, it felt entirely appropriate and the right occasion to have it.
 For all the times she didn’t give a flying fuck about what other people said about her life or own self, she certainly was struggling against what they might say about rushing into this relationship with a stranger.
 Relationship?
 Is that what this is?
-That’s not your bag, Kandy.
-Stay in your lane.
+Is that what this is supposed to be?

 Feelings of guilt and responsibility were what kept Miguel from letting go completely of the broken girl he left back in California.
 He didn’t want to go down the road again of having a partner who was too fractured to put back together.
 Once was enough.
 The relocation to Florida had brought considerable stability and freedom to his life and his sister’s and he had become extremely protective over who and what he allowed in.
 He had to be as sure as he could be this wasn’t going to blow back on his work, his family, or the progress he had made working on himself since leaving Los Angeles.

 The truth was the voice that kept pulling on Miguel’s neck was his own.
-All of the exciting and magnetic qualities of Kandy’s personality he loved reminded him of similar things he saw in Marisol.
+All of the exciting and magnetic qualities of Kandy’s personality he loved reminded him of similar things he had seen sparks of in Marisol but hadn’t a chance to be realized.
 He hadn’t lied about being able to tell the difference, feel the difference between that experience and this.
-But there were times the things Kandy caused him to feel were so familiar it spooked him.
-The flip side of that coin was the more time he spent with her the more he realized there was a depth in her that existed beyond the superficial layer of free spiritedness and intermittent waves of coquettish charm.
+But there were times the things Kandy caused him to feel were so gripping that it spooked him.
+The flip side of that coin was the more time he spent with her the more he understood there was a depth in her that existed beyond the superficial layer of free-spiritedness and intermittent waves of coquettish charm.
 His reluctance to wade back into the waters of deep emotion was weakened by the moments when they talked about weightier subjects like their solitude, their connections with others, and family complications.
-They related to each other despite how different the details and circumstances could be.
-How they processed their emotions and experiences was what linked them so tightly.
+He sensed they would be able to relate to each other despite how different the details could be and that how they processed their emotions and experiences was what linked them so tightly.

 At certain angles, Kandy had been able to see underneath his shirt that the black slashes of ink extended from the bones and shadows drawn onto his left hand up his forearm and to his shoulder.
 What else the sleeve of artwork consisted of was still concealed, but she was confident in assuming it was another coverup of some kind.
 There was plenty he hadn’t told her yet and she was willing to be patient, but there was a limit.
 It seemed like an eerie reminder there were two sides to everything and everybody.
 Maybe this was a warning, a lesson for her about people.
 If it was, it was a painful one and one that would further reinforce her preference for solitude.